 This delicious Mango Banana Avocado Smoothie with Chia Seeds in it is healthy but still makes a tasty breakfast or lunch meal.

-In the meantime, let me share with you what has been my lunch almost every day since we arrived back in Canada: Avocado Smoothies!
+Let me share with you what has been my lunch almost every day in recent weeks: Avocado Smoothies!

-So, I had to give it a try and she is absolutely right.
-With this smoothie, you get all the health benefits of avocado without having to deal with the taste of it.
-To make things even healthier, I added chia seeds.
+With this smoothie, you get all the health benefits of avocado without it overpowering the overall flavour.
+To make things even healthier, I added chia seeds for protein and micronutrients.
 What could be better?
-It’s healthy, doesn’t taste like avocado, it’s delicious and really refreshing!
+It’s healthy, it’s delicious and really refreshing!
 You also can add in a bunch of your favorite fruits for more flavor!

 Adding chia seeds to a smoothie has similar effects to adding ground flaxseed without getting the brown color.
 Both are great sources of healthy omega-3 fats, fiber, calcium and magnesium.
 However, chia seeds don't have to be ground for our bodies to be able to absorb its nutrients and I really like the slight crunch they add.
 Chia seeds have always been healthy, but they’ve started to become really popular recently.

 Aside from avocado, I added 1 frozen banana and about 1 cup of another fruit (mango in this case).
 Like I said, though, you can use whatever fruit you prefer!
-I used milk and Greek yogurt for my smoothies.
+I use milk and Greek yogurt for my smoothies.
 They tend to be on the thicker side and sometimes I actually eat them with a spoon.
-If you prefer them more liquid-ey, you can try adding more milk.
+If you prefer them more liquid-y, you can add more milk.